News Leader

 Stock Picks

-For an in depth update on the days stock performances join Giulietta Talevi and her expert panel – Sasfin’s David Shapiro and Wayne McCurrie from Ashurton - as they review the day’s markets action and answer your stock-related questions.
-SMS ‘stock’ followed by your question to 33814 or email: stockwatch@bdtv.co.za.
+For an in-depth update on the day’s stock performances join Stephen Gunnion and his expert panel - Ashraf Mohamed from JM Busha and Mark Witten from SB Capital as they review the day’s markets action and answer your stock-related questions.
+SMS ‘stock’ and your question to 33814 or email: stockwatch@bdtv.co.za.

 Latest Business Features